agama-project/agama/doc/pxe.md

    adds it transparently for you.

 3. VirtualBox's TFTP server is quite limited.
 You cannot use it for serving custom files like `agama.yaml`.
-   You can use another way how to serve d-installer's configuration file.
+   You can use another way how to serve Agama's configuration file.
 E.g. local http server by changing boot option to `rd.iguana.control_url=http://<http-server-ip>/agama.yaml`

 4. With this setup Agama listens on port 9090 (See also bellow in Booting from PXE chapter).
 To be able